Canada beats Scotland to earn second win in ICC Cricket World Cup League 2 match - ExBulletin

 Canada beats Scotland to earn second win in ICC Cricket World Cup League 2 match

-Pargat Singh hit 87 not out to lead Canada to an impressive seven-wicket win over Scotland in the ICC Cricket World Cup League 2, to be played in Dubai City, UAE, on Friday.
+DUBAI CITY, United Arab Emirates Pargat Singh hit 87 not out to lead Canada to an impressive seven-wicket win over Scotland in the ICC Cricket World Cup League 2, played on Friday.

 The Canadian men won their opening match on Wednesday, beating the United Arab Emirates by three wickets.